royalprince21/British-Airways-Buying-Behaviour-ML/readme.md

  # ✈️ British Airways Customer Booking Prediction using Machine Learning

-Developed as part of the Virtual Data Science Internship associated with British Airways and DSTI - School of Engineering, this project focuses on predicting whether a customer will successfully complete a flight booking using Machine Learning techniques.

-The application analyzes customer travel behavior, booking patterns, and trip-related information to estimate booking completion probability through an interactive prediction dashboard.
+Developed as part of a virtual Data Science internship with British Airways, this project uses Machine Learning techniques to predict whether a customer is likely to complete a flight booking.
+The system analyzes customer travel behavior, booking preferences, and trip-related information such as route, flight duration, booking origin, and additional services to generate accurate booking success predictions.

 ---